docouto/docouto/README.md

 IT professional with experience in support, maintenance and technical delivery in enterprise environments.
 Excited to dive into the cloud native side of the things. ⛅

 I am continuously learning!
-Here you will see what I am experimenting with from IT stuff 💾 to knowledge management 🧠 and, why not, Theology 🐟.
+Here you will see what I am experimenting with, from IT stuff 💾 to knowledge management 🧠 and, why not, Theology 🐟.

-Feel free to ping me if want to chat about the stuff you see here.
+Feel free to ping me (check the link on the left) if you want to chat about the stuff you see here.

 ---